hazuki0x0/YuzuBrowser/Contributing.md

 So, if it's a new issue; please include the following:

  * Steps to reproduce and/or sample code to recreate the problem.
- * I'll also need to know what version of Yuzu browser you're using
+ * I'll also need to know what version of Yuzu browser you're using and,
- * The version of Android in the device in question
+ * The version of Android in the device in question.
+Sometimes the manufacturer is helpful too.
- *
- * Sometimes the manufacturer is helpful too.
 Since there can be variants of Android that may affect things (such as x86).

 Finally, please be patient.
 The developer has a lot of things to do.
 But, be assured that the bug report will receive adequate attention, and will consequently be fixed.
 If you are a